Washington has virus case, Giants, Falcons add to COVID list

 Washington announced Monday no fans will be allowed for the Bengals game after hosting 3,000 on Nov.
 8 against the Giants.
 FedEx Field is in Landover, Maryland, and the nearby Baltimore Ravens also took the step of barring fans for their next game as cases spike around the U.S.

+There have been 19 teams that have had fans at games this season.

+“We have been tracking case trends at the local and state level with public officials and no local case clusters have been reported or traced back to NFL games,” spokesman Brian McCarthy said.

-AP Sports Writers Tom Canavan and Charles Odum contributed.
+AP Sports Writers Tom Canavan, Josh Dubow and Charles Odum contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL